ngihoul/ExerciseKreo/README.md

 Exercise realized in the course "creation of static sites".

-We were asked to reproduce a home page according to a model provided by the teacher (see model file).
+We were asked to reproduce a home page according to a model provided by the teacher (see model folder).

 ## Used technologies